yoook/filterRSS/README.md

 ## Remarks and limitations
-For the sake of simplicity this script does not do a complete parsing or syntax checking of the rss file and does not treat the rss file as a tree datastructure.
+For the sake of simplicity this script does not do a complete parsing or syntax checking of the rss file and does not treat the rss or atom file as a tree datastructure.
 Instead it does some search-and-replace operations on the plain string.
-It is likely that there are rss files out there that brake the script.
+It is likely that there are rss and atom files out there that brake the script.
 Feel free to open an issue if you find a problem.

-The filtering of Atom-Feeds is in principle quite similar and should be possible with a few changes in the script, but will not work out of the box.
+It should be autodetected, if the current feed is an rss or an atom feed so no configuration in that regard is required.

 See also https://github.com/dperelman/feed_filter, where you find a similar functionality (less flexible, but with propper parsing of the feed's xml structure)